iloveupal/classical-music-crud-tool/README.md

 ### Requirements

 I suppose that the purpose of this test assignment is to emulate a work on an internal tooling for Idagio.
 As for internal tooling, I thought these features would be desired:

 - **Search** — as an employee, I want to be able to search easily for all entities.
   That made me think of something like an ElasticSearch or MongoDB as a storage.
 - **Router navigation and code splitting** - I would want to be able to drop a link to a colleague.
   That's why it would be nice to have a router inside of the react application.
   Why won't we use server-side routing?
   Because, although, it will work fast for an initial rendering and it is simple to implement, on every location change, we will have to do the same again.
   The opposite isn't the best option as well: having a heavy front-end application, although, will help us navigate faster, but will also take huge time for the initial load.
   A compromise is to use a dynamic module loading.
 We will only load the code that is required.
 Fortunately, it is easily done in webpack.
   Even though, this application isn't large enough yet, nobody knows for sure that a small internal tooling won't become a large admin dashboard eventually.
 It is always good to ensure scalability, in my opinion.
 - **Identifying metadata from an uploaded file automatically** When I'm uploading a sound file, I would like to have the metadata be automatically parsed for me, with an ability to correct it, of course.

 ### Design

-* **Adding/editing a composition**
+- **Adding/editing a composition**
   The app will have a create/update screen.
 Fields are:
-    * Composer `string, required`
+  _ Composer `string, required`
-    * Title `string, required`
+  _ Title `string, required`
-    * Movements `array`
-        1. Title `string`
-        2. Key `string`
-        3. Recordings `array`
+  _ Movements `array` 1.
+Title `string` 2.
+Key `string` 3.
+Recordings `array`
-            * Performers (name, type) `array`
-            * Year recorded `number`
+  _ Performers (name, type) `array` \* Year recorded `number`

    We should be able to upload music files in a batch.
   Also we should check if the files are music files.

-* **Listing compositions**
+- **Listing compositions**
   As someone who will be using this tool,
   I would like to view all of my created compositions.

-    Also, I would like to be able to:
-    1. Sort compositions by title, composer's name, added date.
+   Also, I would like to be able to: 1.
+Sort compositions by title, composer's name, added date.
 2. Filter them by multiple criteria.
 As it is an internal tooling, probably it would be good to be able to filter entities directly in the search field with some smart query parsing.
-For example, `Title=Sonata;Key=fm;Composer=Beethoven`
+For example, `Text=Bergamasque;Key=c_s_m;Year=1993`

 ### Choosing fighters

 1. For the frontend, **React** seems a perfect choice.
 Opposed to jQuery-driven development, it is much easier to maintain scalability and clean code.
 Also the community is huge.

 2. For the backend, **node.js, express** seems a good match.
 Why?
 Because it will allows us to have a shared codebase.
 For example, we can write a validation schema and use it on the frontend while we validate our form and on the backend when we receive a new request.

 3. For the database, I will use **MongoDB** because it operates with javascript objects opposed to tables and columns like SQL.
    It also supports full text search which we need.

 4. **Docker** so that we can easily deploy this.

 5. For tests, we'll use **jest**.
    It has a clean api and it has integrations with technologies that we are using.

 ### API